 It’s important to know your rights when you access mental health or suicide prevention support.
 You are entitled to ask your doctor about your medical records or medications, you can also have a say in who can and can’t visit you if you’re in hospital.

-Learn more about your rights as a patient in the NT when accessing mental health care in the NT.
+Learn more about your rights when accessing mental health care in the NT here.

 Find a lived-experience network

-People with lived experience of a mental health condition or suicide, including their family and carers, can offer unique insights to how services respond to the mental health needs of their clients and promote recovery.
-In the NT, people with lived experience are co-designing services and informing policy to ensure people at risk of mental health conditions and suicide are receiving the right help they need.
-Learn more about the lived experience of suicide
+People with lived experiences around mental health or suicide, including family members and carers, can offer unique insights to how services respond to mental health needs and promote recovery.
+In the NT, people with lived experience are co-designing services and informing policy to ensure that people who are experiencing changes to their mental health are receiving the right help they need.

 Darwin and Top End Region